cs3216/cs3216.github.io/coursework/project/index.md

 2. Are there any existing applications out there that are similar?
 What makes your application special?
 3. Review of milestones and timeline for the project (which ones did you hit, what ones did you miss?).
 4. Individual contribution and roles.
 Acknowledgement of resources/help provided by external parties.
-5. Application design (e.g. database schema, UML, etc, no code please).
+5. Application design (e.g. database schema, UML, etc., but no code please).
 6. Report on the current number of users who have installed, active users, etc. Perhaps Google Analytics data and screenshots (or similar analytics tools) to support your claims.
 7. Future plans and strategies.
 8. Insights gained from the project.
 What did you learn from doing the Final Project?